FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 and look at the organizations list.

-<h3>Reading directly from the Keyrock MySQL Database</h3>
+### Reading directly from the Keyrock MySQL Database

-All Identify Management records and releationships are held within the attached MySQL database.
+All Identify Management records and relationships are held within the attached MySQL database.
 This can be accessed by entering the running Docker container as shown:

 ```bash